Los Angeles High School: 1917, Olympic Boulevard

 On July 1, 1961, the Los Angeles City High School District and the elementary school districts were merged into the Los Angeles Unified School District.
-For many years, The Blue and White Daily was one of the few high school newspapers to be published Tuesday through Friday mornings during the school year except for holidays and the first 11 and last 5 days of the semester.
-It was a 4-page paper.
+For many years, The Blue and White Daily was one of the few high school newspapers to be published Tuesday through Friday mornings during the school year except for holidays and the first 11 and last five days of the semester.
+It was a four-page paper.
 In 1962, "Daily" was dropped from the name and the publication became a weekly.
 It is currently published monthly.

 Los Angeles High School is shown in the opening credits of the 1940s movie "Strike Up The Band" and the 1943 movie "Henry Aldrich Gets Glamour".
 The popular late 1960s and early 1970s television series Room 222 was filmed at LAHS.

+1971, Olympic Boulevard

 The 1917 building sustained moderate cosmetic damage, principally in the tower area, during the Sylmar earthquake in 1971.
 Efforts spearheaded by the Alumni Association, founded in 1876, to repair and preserve the iconic structure were opposed by certain commercial interests, who lobbied for its demolition, and finally decisively thwarted when it was gutted by a fire of mysterious origin.
 The replacement structure has been universally decried and finds no champions among either current or former students and faculty, or residents of the neighboring community.

 The school population peaked at 10,800, but overcrowding at the school has been relieved by West Adams Preparatory High School, which opened in the 2007–2008 school year.
 In 2009, some territory of Los Angeles High School's attendance boundary was transferred to Fairfax High School.

-In February 2012, a gunman shot at teens near the high school.
+In February 2012, a gunman shot at teenage students near the high school.
 Two were wounded.